 I was happy to see fresh honey offered!

 My son stuck to what looked familiar to him.

 Fresh juices, yay!

+Palais de Chine is a member of Preferred Hotels & Resorts.
 For families wanting a place to relax with their young children in a bustling city like Taipei.
-I highly recommend Palais De Chine!
+I highly recommend Palais de Chine!